 He spent a lot of time listening to Thornton’s playing and other fiddlers from the Southwest Virginia area, such as G. B. Grayson and Albert Hash.
-“I really focused on their styles of bowing,” he says.
+“I really focused on their styles of bowing,” he said.
 As a college student, Jacob continued to make frequent visits to the Mount Rodgers School in Grayson County, Virginia, to learn from Thornton.
-“I have learned a lot of tunes from Thornton,” he says, “and I have met a lot of musicians going up to Whitetop to play.”
+“I have learned a lot of tunes from Thornton,” he said, “and I have met a lot of musicians going up to Whitetop to play.”

 When he was about twenty years old, Jacob started playing fiddle with his parents’ old-time band, the Zephyr Lightning Bolts.
 Jacob also spent time attending fiddlers’ conventions, visiting and playing with musicians from the region, and listening to recordings of older fiddlers from the area.
-“I learned a lot of tunes from Esker Hutchins and Rafe Brady from Surry County,” Jacob says, “and recently, I’ve been spending a lot of time with Tal Holbrook from Wilkes County.”
-Jacob says one unique aspect of the styles he has focused on is that he rarely cross-tunes his fiddle, preferring to play most of his tunes in standard tuning.
+“I learned a lot of tunes from Esker Hutchins and Rafe Brady from Surry County,” Jacob said, “and recently, I’ve been spending a lot of time with Tal Holbrook from Wilkes County.”
+Jacob said one unique aspect of the styles he has focused on is that he rarely cross-tunes his fiddle, preferring to play most of his tunes in standard tuning.
 “It really makes you use all four fingers on your left hand,” he says.